-26 Are there prohibitions on terminating executives?
+Are there prohibitions on terminating executives?
 Are there required notice periods?
 May executives be dismissed without cause?

 Under the Companies Act, directors can be dismissed at any time by a resolution of a shareholders' meeting.
-Officers in a company with three committees (see question 3) can also be dismissed at any time by a resolution of the board of directors.
+Officers in a company with three committees can also be dismissed at any time by a resolution of the board of directors.
 As long as the resolution is obtained, there is no requirement that the dismissal be 'for cause'.